 On August 6, the Musical Notes had their second RCA session.
 Another eight songs were recorded (actually, there could have been more; a single number is missing from the series): "You're The Dream Of A Lifetime" (Gus), "Chickasaw Limited" (Bill), "My Baby's Giving Me The Brush" (Bill), "My Little Redhead" (Gus), "Elevator Boogie" (Bill), "For Once In Your Life" (Gus), "I Learned To Cry" (Gus), and "Barnyard Jam Session" (all; from what Gus remembered of this unreleased song, it was clearly based on Louis Jordan's "Barnyard Boogie").

 In September 1947, "Don't You Think I Oughta Know" was listed as the #3 record on the R&B Juke Box chart.
 Interestingly, both the RCA and Queen versions were listed.
+On September 12, they started at the Frolic Show Bar in Detroit.
 Late October found the Musical Notes headlining at the Royal Theater in Baltimore, along with the Herbie Fields Orchestra.

 There were two sessions in November.
 The first, held on November 2, 1947, produced "By The Candleglow" (Gus), "Mama, Mama, Mama" (Bill), "Believe Me, Beloved" (Gus), and "So Tired" (Gus).
 November 8 saw the recording of "My Baby Likes To Be-Bop" (Bill), "Let's Be Sweethearts Again" (Gus), "Say Something Nice About Me" (Gus), and "All Dressed Up With A Broken Heart" (Gus).
 This last tune was a cover of Jimmy Sweeney and the 5 Bars' version on Bullet.
 While this turned out to be their last RCA session, in a little over six months, the Musical Notes had recorded at least 24 songs.